Eglantine Church, Lisburn.

 As the Nazi's took control of mainland Europe and commenced the Holocaust a rather special evacuation plan was put into place to rescue thousands of Jewish children.

 Known as "Kindertransport" Jewish children were transported to Harwich and from there many arrived in Belfast to be looked after by the Jewish Aid Committee.

 Following a meeting in Mooneys Public House at Cornmarket in central Belfast (This Public House is shown as it looked on 26th May 1938 thanks to "Old Belfast Photographs" Facebook site) it was arranged to take out a lease on the then vacant Ballyrolly House in Millisle.

-Above left is the Farm House and on the right is an original "Blackout Blind" which remains in position in one of the Farm Outbuildings.
+Shown here is the Farm House including an original "Blackout Blind" (Below) which remains in position in one of the Farm Outbuildings.

 The Outbuildings and rear Farmyard are shown below.

 Between 1939 and 1948 around 300 Jewish Children lived at what became known as the Kinderfarm.